amd/ZenDNN/docs/operator/operator.md

   - Quantization level (e.g., int8, bf16)
   - Operator type and tensor shape

-ZenDNNL handles the **dispatch, execution, and result retrieval**, ensuring that the output tensor is compatible with the rest of the inference pipeline.
+ZenDNN* handles the **dispatch, execution, and result retrieval**, ensuring that the output tensor is compatible with the rest of the inference pipeline.

 ### Practical Use Case: Fully Connected Layer Execution

 Consider a scenario where a fully connected (dense) layer is being executed during inference:

-1. The **ZenDNNL Kernel Factory** evaluates the operator and determines that the input tensor is quantized (int8) and the target CPU supports AVX512.
+1. The **ZenDNN* Kernel Factory** evaluates the operator and determines that the input tensor is quantized (int8) and the target CPU supports AVX512.
 2. It identifies **AOCL** as the optimal backend for this configuration due to its efficient int8 GEMM routines.
 3. The input tensor is passed through the **conversion layer**, which adapts its layout and quantization metadata to match AOCL's expectations.
 4. The **AOCL kernel** is invoked to perform the matrix multiplication.
-5. The result is converted back into a ZenDNNL-compatible tensor and passed to the next operator in the graph.
+5. The result is converted back into a ZenDNN*-compatible tensor and passed to the next operator in the graph.

 ##### note: Limited functionality available.

+>ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.